Bobingstern/NumCalcJs/README.md

 ### Maximum and Minimum
 `NumCalc.maximum(f,a,b,error)`

-Computes the maximum of a function `f` over a given interval `a,b` with an optional `error` argument using the Golden Section Search.
+Return the x value of the maximum of a function `f` over a given interval `a,b` with an optional `error` argument using the Golden Section Search.
 Default error `1e-4`

 `NumCalc.minimum(f,a,b,error)`

-Computes the minimum of a function `f` over a given interval `a,b` with an optional `error` argument using the Golden Section Search.
+Return the x value of the minimum of a function `f` over a given interval `a,b` with an optional `error` argument using the Golden Section Search.
 Default error `1e-4`

 ```js
 function f(x){